dvarela1435/Cryptocurrencies/README.md

 The data file had 1252 rows

 - 1144 rows were tradeable, however,

-- 459 rows had NaN values under Total Coins Mine Column
+- 459 rows had NaN values and 153 rows were 0 for Total Coins Mine Column

-- 153 rows did not have Coins Mined

 This would leave 532 tradeable cryptocurrencies to work with.